 - a.
 A no-load money market mutual fund is an authorized investment under this Section 6.5 if the mutual fund: - (i) is registered with and regulated by the Securities and Exchange Commission; - (ii) provides the City with a prospectus and other information required by the Securities Exchange Act of 1934 (15 U.S.C.
 Section 78a et seq.) or the Investment Company Act of 1940 (15 U.S.C.
-Section 80a-1 et seq.); - (iii) has a dollar-weighted average stated maturity of ninety (90) days or fewer; and - (iv) includes in its investment objectives the maintenance of a stable net asset value of one dollar (\$1.00) for each share.

-- b.
-In addition to a no-load money market mutual fund permitted as an authorized investment in Section 6.5a., a no-load mutual fund is an authorized investment under this Section 6.5, if the mutual fund: - (i) is registered with the Securities and Exchange Commission; - (ii) has an average weighted maturity of less than two (2) years; - (iii) is invested exclusively in obligations approved by this Section 6.5; - (iv) is continuously rated as to investment quality by at least one nationally recognized investment rating firm of not less than AAA or its equivalent; and - (v) conforms to the requirements set forth in Section 6.6 b. and c. relating to the eligibility of investment pools to receive and invest funds of investing entities. - c.
-The City is not authorized by this Section 6.5 to: - invest in the aggregate more than fifteen percent (15%) of its monthly average fund balance, excluding bond proceeds and reserves and other funds held for debt service, in mutual funds described in Section 6.5b.; - (ii) invest any portion of bond proceeds, reserves and funds held for debt service, in mutual funds described in Section 6.5b.; or - (iii) invest its funds or funds under its control, including bond proceeds and reserves and other funds held for debt service, in any one mutual fund described in subsection a. or b. in an amount that exceeds ten percent (10%) of the total assets of the mutual fund.
+Section 80a-1 et seq.); - (iii) complies with Securities Exchange Commission Rule 2a-7 (17 C.F.R.
+Section 270.
+2a-7), promulgated under the Investment Company Act of 1940 (15 U.S.C.
+Section 80a-1 et seq.) - b.
+In addition to a no-load money market mutual fund permitted as an authorized investment in Section 6.5a., a no-load mutual fund is an authorized investment under this Section 6.5, if the mutual fund: - (i) is registered with the Securities and Exchange Commission; - (ii) has an average weighted maturity of less than two (2) years; and - (iii) either: - 1. has a duration of one year or more and is invested exclusively in obligations approved by this Section 6.5; or - 2. has a duration of less than one year and the investment portfolio is limited to investment grade securities, excluding asset-backed securities - c.
+The City is not authorized by this Section 6.5 to: - (i) invest in the aggregate more than fifteen percent (15%) of its monthly average fund balance, excluding bond proceeds and reserves and other funds held for debt service, in mutual funds described in Section 6.5b.; - (ii) invest any portion of bond proceeds, reserves and funds held for debt service, in mutual funds described in Section 6.5b.; or - (iii) invest its funds or funds under its control, including bond proceeds and reserves and other funds held for debt service, in any one mutual fund described in subsection a. or b. in an amount that exceeds ten percent (10%) of the total assets of the mutual fund.

-6.6 Investment Pools
+6.6 - Investment Pools